Honourable Mention in the VIZZIES 2015 by National Science Foundation and Popular Science

 This species shows one of the highest levels of sexual dimorphism (the difference between males and females of the same species) of all the hummingbirds in the world.
 They feed on the nectar of several plants like Dendroseris litoralis, a tree belonging to the Asteraceae family which is also endemic to the Juan Fernández Islands.
 They are both critically endangered according to the IUCN Red List of Threatened Species.

 Encyclia navarroi is an epiphyte orchid that grows in dry evergreen forests over karst rocks at sea level in Pinar del Rio and Artemisia provinces.

-This species is dedicated to Dr. Luis A. Navarro Etxebarría, Spanish biologist, researcher of plant-animal interactions, who spoted the first individual of this taxon in the field.
+This species is dedicated to Dr Luis A. Navarro Etxebarría, a Spanish biologist and researcher of plant-animal interactions, who spoted the first individual of this taxon in the field.

 In 2007 doctors Ángel Vale and Danny Rojas, researchers at the University of Vigo, in collaboration with the Unidad de Servicios Ambientales of the Alejandro de Humboldt National Park, in Cuba, discovered a new species of orchid previously unknown to the Cuban Flora that blooms between May and July.

 Catasetum saccatum Orchidaceae